Starburst galaxy: Gallery

 Starburst activity in the central region of nearby dwarf galaxy NGC 1569 (Arp 210).
 Taken by Hubble Space Telescope.

 As viewed from our position 12.2 billion light years away, the Baby Boom Galaxy is seen to be creating 4,000 stars per year.
 Credit: NASA.

 The galaxy NGC 4449 is currently a global starburst, with star formation activity widespread throughout the galaxy.

 Explosive star formation in the currently merging galaxy HXMM01 11 billion light years away.
 Captured by NASA.

 An image of the galaxy Centaurus A made by combining images from the MPG/ESO telescope, and the Chandra X-ray Observatory.
 It is the only known case of an "Elliptical Starburst" galaxy.

+Hubble captures NGC1792 showing intense amounts of H-Alpha emission in red caused by a UV emitting swarm of new stars.
+NGC1792 is a spiral starburst galaxy.

 This video zooms into distant galaxies undergoing a starburst in a region of sky known as the Extended Chandra Deep Field South, in the constellation of Fornax (The Furnace).

 This video pans over the same galaxies.